What is an MPAN? A guide to supply numbers for businesses

 Yes, this is quite common.
 If your site has multiple meters or separate electricity grid connections, each one will have its own unique MPAN.

-For example, a business with large commercial buildings or energy-intensive equipment may have individual MPANs for separate connections with the mains supply.
-If you are unsure how many MPANs are registered to your property, your electricity supplier or broker can check this through your account details or your Distribution Network Operator.
+For example, a business with a large commercial building or energy-intensive equipment may have individual MPANs for separate connections to the mains supply.

 What’s the difference between MPAN and MPRN?